 The share you buy may only be small, generally no less than 25 per cent, of the property value.
 You are then able to buy the remaining shares of the property gradually, in a process known as 'staircasing'.
 Not all shared ownership schemes are the same, there are variations in how they operate and rules regarding eligibility.

-If you are planning to purchase a shared ownership property in Wakefield your first step is to contact the regional Homebuy agent.
+If you are planning to purchase a shared ownership property in Wakefield your first step is to contact the regional Help to Buy agent.
 They can confirm whether you qualify for any shared ownership schemes in the Wakefield area.
-Details of the Homebuy agent for Wakefield can be found below.